 1. Be Prepared

-Make sure you have everything your new kitten needs – do you have a suitable litter tray, cosy bed, carry basket, the correct food, scratchpost?
+Make sure you have everything your new kitten needs – do you have a suitable litter tray, cozy bed, carry basket, the correct food, scratch post?
 Make sure your child understands that these are for the kitten and they should not be touched, especially the cat litter.